benjvi/benjvi.github.io/_posts/2020-03-08-An-Anti-Tutorial-Storing-Events-In-Prometheus.markdown

 Now we get to the meat of the matter.
 Transactions, ultimately, are all about the amount.
 But this is where we really run into trouble.
 Prometheus primarily expects data to be expressable as a *counter* or a *gauge*.
 A counter is an amount that always increases over time, like a count of HTTP requests received.
 A gauge is a single number representing the state of a system, which may increase or decrease over time.
 An example would be the amount of memory in use.

 Transactions, as a type of event data, do not fall into either category.
 Prometheus does give us some additional data types we can use to model this time of data: [*histograms*](https://www.robustperception.io/how-does-a-prometheus-histogram-work) and [*summary*](https://www.robustperception.io/how-does-a-prometheus-summary-work) types.
 Both present a count of events, but uses an extra dimension to count data within buckets or quartiles, respectively.
 In our case, this would allow us to bucket transactions by amount; to count the number of small transactions vs medium or large transactions.
-This may give interesting results, but its wasn't the type of query I was intending to do.
+This may give interesting results, but isn't the type of query we intend to do.

 We cannot fit our raw data into Prometheus primitives and manipulate them to do our queries based on categorisation.
 However, to query against transaction categories, we could still pre-compute the categories on each sources and scrape aggregations made on those categories.